OrganismalSystemsBiology/analytic_cosinor/README.md

 # Analytic Cosinor Test

-A computational method for detecting circadian rhythmicity in time-series data with minimal computational cost and analytical derivation of statistical significance.
+A computational method for detecting circadian periodicity in time-series data with minimal computational cost and analytical derivation of statistical significance.

 ## Overview

-The analytic cosinor test is designed to detect rhythmic patterns in biological time-series data, particularly for circadian rhythm analysis.
+The analytic cosinor test is designed to detect rhythmic patterns in biological time-series data sampled at an equal interval, particularly for circadian rhythm analysis.
 This method provides both oscillation phase estimation and statistical significance testing through analytical *p*-value derivation.

 ## Background

-Given the recent demand for analyzing a large number of time series, approximately hundreds of millions, we have developed a novel cosinor analysis method that can run with a minimal computational cost to provide a statistical significance (*p*-value) of the rhythmicity, along with an estimated oscillation phase at a specified period.
-This method is based on an analytical derivation of p-values under an assumption of null distribution, hence it does not use computationally heavy permutations.
+The challenge of analyzing modern datasets, which can contain hundreds of millions of time series, demands exceptionally efficient tools for rhythm detection.
+To meet this need, we developed the analytic cosinor test, a method optimized for high-throughput analysis.
+Instead of relying on computationally intensive data-shuffling simulations (permutations), our test uses a direct analytical formula to rapidly calculate a rhythm's statistical significance (*p*-value) and phase.

-For statistical testing of circadian rhythmicity, we focus specifically on oscillation components at a 24-hour period.
-This approach is based on an experimental designs that sample data every 4 hours over days, resulting in, for example, a 96-hour dataset to identify reliable oscillation patterns that repeatedly appear in the time series [[1]](#references).
+The key point is its focused approach.
+Unlike exploratory methods such as Fisher's G-test, which search for any potential rhythm across a wide range of frequencies, the analytic cosinor test is designed to efficiently test for a single, pre-specified period (e.g., a 24-hour circadian rhythm).
+Interestingly, while its application is more targeted, our method is built upon the same foundational geometric principles that Fisher originally used to derive his null distribution  [[Fisher R.A.]](#references).
+This targeted design yields several advantages: 1) A simpler mathematical formulation, 2) A boost in computational speed, and 3) An intuitive handling for incorporating measurement errors for each individual data point.

-Since the time series length is 96 hours, various periodic oscillations are possible (48, 32, 24, 19.2, 16, ... hours), corresponding to two, three, four, five, and six full-wave repeats.
+For statistical testing of circadian periodicity in our study, we focus specifically on the oscillation component at a 24-hour period.
+This is because of our experimental design, in which we sample data every 4 hours over days, resulting in, for example, a 96-hour dataset [[Yamashita et al.]](#references).
+A time series with a length of 96 hours can contain a set of periodic oscillations (48, 32, 24, 19.2, 16, ... hours of periods), corresponding to two, three, four, five, and six full-wave repeats in the time series.
 Among these periodic oscillations, we focus on the 24-hour period as we are interested in circadian neural activity.
-This constraint to 24-hour oscillations also makes the interpretation of oscillation phases straightforward.
+It is also notable that this constraint to 24-hour oscillations makes the interpretation of oscillation phases among time series straightforward.

 ## Methodology

 ### Core Principle

-The method analyzes rhythmicity in data (such as c-Fos–positive cell counts in brain regions or voxels) using analytical cosinor analysis.
+The method analyzes periodicity in data (such as c-Fos–positive cell counts in brain regions or voxels) using analytical cosinor analysis.
 A linear combination of sine and cosine functions at a given oscillation period can represent a sinusoidal waveform with arbitrary oscillation phase.
 The weights of this linear combination are obtained by projecting the waveform onto the sine and cosine functions.

 Key properties:
 - The ratio of the two weights represents the oscillation phase